Tewr/BlazorFileReader/README.md

 The ```master``` branch uses ```v3.0.0-preview-4-19216-03``` of Blazor.

-Blazor is an ~~experimental~~ preview project, not ready for production use.
+Blazor is an ~~experimental~~ preview project.
 Just as Blazor API frequently has breaking changes, so does the API of this library.

 ### Version notes

+Version ```0.12.0``` Simplifies the setup experience.
+It is no longer neccessary to include the library js file.
+For WASM / Client side, the loading is supported our of the box by the blazor framework.
+For server-side, by default, the js code will be lazy-loaded, the first call doing any interop.
+The loading can optionally be forced preemptively using ```IFileReaderService.EnsureInitializedAsync()```

 Version ```0.11.0``` adds support for sdk ```3.0.0-preview5-19227-01```.
 It also introduces a tiny feature: The ```IFileReaderRef.ClearValue()``` method, used to clear the value of a referenced file input.
 Also, fixes a bug in Edge and a package issue.